Kannapolis Public Art Program

 Discover a Healthy Life— Village Park

 This sculpture is located at Village Park near the fountain and embodies the City’s brand, “Discover a Healthy Life.”
 The piece is ten feet tall and 83 inches wide.
-This piece is on loan from the artist indefinitely.
 It celebrates the peace and love that is found in the park and throughout the City.

 LOVE— Kannapolis Train Station

 The ten-foot steel sculpture simply spells out the word, “LOVE.”
 It has been purposefully aged to give it a sense of time and place in the historic downtown.
 This piece is on loan from the artist indefinitely.
 This piece encourages you to stop, hug it, take a selfie and celebrate all the things we celebrate and love about art and our community.

 An engineer by day Tom Risser is President of U.S. Bottlers Machinery Company in Charlotte.
 He is a graduate of Guilford College with a degree in mathematics and engineering and an electrical engineering degree from North Carolina State University.

 Twenty years ago, he began taking leftover materials from his company’s products and formed them into sculptures.
 As a self -taught artist he has experimented with many different types of medium including fused glass, polycarbonate, stone, paintings, shotcrete and photography.

 Now an award-winning sculptor you can find his works in many cities, galleries, private collections, and businesses across the United States.

 In 2016 he had a heart attack and subsequently heart bypass surgery.
 Since then he has incorporated hearts into many pieces of his work.
 The hearts are sometimes very visible and at other times they are hidden.